TrueImitater/react-todo-list/README.md

-# My first todolist
+# My first todolist!

 The project is being finalized.
-It will be gradually updated with new features
+It will be gradually updated with new features!